-Because God created us to be in community with one another, there is a natural ache of loneliness that often accompanies singleness.
-“She was quite ready to be fallen in love with,” Jane Austen wrote.
+Because God created us to be in community with one another, there is a natural ache of loneliness that often accompanies singleness, but beware that you do not sacrifice the permanent on the altar of the temporary.

 Do not commit to someone who can fulfill your fancy in the here and now.
+Don’t settle for someone just because you want someone.
 As Song of Solomon 8:4 pleads, “I adjure you, O daughters of Jerusalem, that you not stir up or awaken love until it pleases.”

-Don’t settle for a guy who doesn’t prioritize his relationship with God.
+Definitely don’t settle for someone who doesn’t prioritize his relationship with God.
 “If they aren’t in love with God,” Tovares Grey says, “then you shouldn’t be falling for them.”
-Choose to marry a man who genuinely loves God and leads you closer to Christ.
+Choose to marry someone who genuinely loves God and makes you fall more in love with Christ.

 “If a man isn’t following God,” Tony Gaskins writes, “he isn’t fit to lead.
 If he doesn’t have a relationship with God, he won’t know how to have a relationship with you.
 If he doesn’t know God, he doesn’t know real love.”

 “You are a daughter of the King: so walk like it, talk like it, dress like it, and wait for the Godly man who treats you like it.”-Unknown

 These characteristics and others are not only important to consider for yourself but also for any future children of yours.
 “Your husband, whoever he is, single ladies,” Matt Chandler says, “will have an unbelievable amount of influence over your sons and daughters in regards to spiritual things.
 If you want your children to love Jesus deeply, hold out for a man that is Godly.”

 This is where many might start singing, “Where do the good boys go to hide away?”
 Oftentimes it seems like there are slim pickings for what it takes to lead and provide for a family in a God-honoring way.